holgerlembke/mqttverification/README.md

 ## Source

-It follow the source code from mosquitto published at https://github.com/iosphere/mosquitto/blob/master/lib/util_mosq.c and implements it as a class in C#.
+It follows the source code from mosquitto published at https://github.com/iosphere/mosquitto/blob/master/lib/util_mosq.c and implements it as a class in C#.